Sustainability in Printing: The Advantages of Soy and Vegetable-Based Inks

 1. Low VOC Percentage

-Vegetable-based ink has a lower volatile organic compounds (VOC) content than petroleum-based ink, reducing air pollution and improving indoor air quality.
+Vegetable-based ink has a lower volatile organic compound (VOC) content than petroleum-based ink, reducing air pollution and improving indoor air quality.
 VOCs are harmful chemicals combined with ink pigments that can contribute to health problems such as headaches, respiratory issues, and eye irritation.

 2. Renewable Resources